SirapatViveghutsagun/SirapatViveghutsagun/README.md

 🤯 I'm learning to be developer  👨‍💻
 * 🌍  I'm based in Phayao, Thailand
 * ✉️  You can contact me at [Sirapatviveghutsagun@gmail.com](mailto:Sirapatviveghutsagun@gmail.com)🥳
-* * 🧠  I'm currently learning Python Language💪
+* * 🧠  I'm currently learning Python Language.💪

 ### Skills